-2. Wind Solar Hybrid System in Ashram Shala & Hostels :
+2) Wind Solar Hybrid System in Ashram Shala and Hostels:-

-Government Tribal Schools & Hostels are located in tribal areas of the State.
+Government Tribal Schools and Hostels are located in tribal areas of the State.
 Students in these schools are unable to study during the period of load shedding at night.
 In view of this, MEDA has introduced a scheme of Wind Solar Hybrid System for generation of electricity and its application in these schools and hostels.
+For this programme expenditure of Rs.46.37 lakhs for electrification of 5 Ashram School / Hostels.